 *Gurney, K. Sep 2006.
 Peter Clarke: The poetry and music of everyday.
 In: Business Day Art Supplement, p.13.

 The graffiti shadow of the toppled statue of Cecil John Rhodes at UCT campus.
-Its performative afterlife is the subject of an ongoing research project of mine, reflected in various articles above.
+Its performative afterlife is the subject of an ongoing research project, reflected in various articles above.
 A visual essay and accompanying text is also published in ‘Panya Routes’ (2022), titled ‘Common space: After the Fall’.
 Photo: Kim Gurney

-Launch event held on 9 March 2024 @ AVA Gallery - the author in conversation with Prof. Premesh Lalu (UWC).
-Audio available here
+Launch event held on 9 March 2024 @ AVA Gallery - the author in conversation with Prof Premesh Lalu (UWC).
+Audio available

 This creative nonfiction book about Johannesburg tells the story of an innercity building during a time of transition.
 August House, a former textiles factory (b.
 1946), functioned for a decade as an atelier but at time of writing had just been put up for sale and all its tenants had to relocate.
 The narrative is woven by following various artworks made in the building’s midst during this time of uncertainty and change, and their imbrication with a host of the building’s residents.
 It is a narrative of beginnings, endings and never-endings - a series of micro stories that tell a macro tale about what was ‘august’ about August House - or why art matters, and the seismographic role it plays in an ever-changing city like Johannesburg.
 Book launch flier pdf

 The Johannesburg launch took place on Wednesday 27 September 2017 @ 18h00, Point of Order project space, Jan Smuts Avenue, Braamfontein.
-Audio recording of all speeches: Play or download here.
-Speakers: Terry Kurgan (Fourthwall), Prof. Edgar Pieterse (Director: ACC), Graeme Gotz (Research Director: Gauteng City-Region Observatory) and key respondent Dr Caroline Wanjiku-Kihato (academic and writer).
+Audio recording of all speeches.
+Speakers: Terry Kurgan (Fourthwall), Edgar Pieterse (Director: ACC), Graeme Gotz (Research Director: Gauteng City-Region Observatory) and key respondent Caroline Wanjiku-Kihato (academic & writer).
 The Cape Town launch took place on Friday 6 October 2017 @ 18h00, A4 Arts Foundation, Buitenkant Street, CBD.
-Audio recording of all speeches at Cape Town launch: Play or download here.
-Speakers: Terry Kurgan (Fourthwall), Prof. Premesh Lalu (UWC), Prof. Edgar Pieterse (ACC).
+Audio recording.
+Speakers: Terry Kurgan (Fourthwall), Premesh Lalu (UWC), Edgar Pieterse (ACC).

 *Preview feature by Michael Morris about ‘The Art of Public Space’ published in the Weekend Argus (21 June 2015)